Promotions: Pre-Clerkship and Clerkship

 STUDENT PROMOTION

-- Required to Discontinue.
+• Required to discontinue.

-Year or Term Committee Meetings are held at the end of each promotion period to consider student performance.
-Promotion recommendations will be forwarded to the Student Academic Management Committee (Promotion committee for the MD program) for a final determination of the student’s status.
-[Note that, although numeric grades are often used within the college to delineate standards of achievement for promotion and awards, the final transcript will indicate only pass (P) or fail (F).
-A student who has been not been promoted due to being unsuccessful in one or more course will receive a fail (F) on his/her transcript for the relevant course(s)].
+Note: Although numeric grades are often used within the college to delineate standards of achievement for promotion and awards, the final transcript will indicate only pass (P) or fail (F).
+A student who has been not been promoted due to being unsuccessful in one or more course will receive a fail (F) on his/her transcript for the relevant course(s).

 MD PROGRAM PROMOTION STANDARDS – PRE-CLERKSHIP